brown-band/website/pages/scripts/2013-2014/fall/dartmouth.md

 His notes can be heard above all_

 _Our dear friend Taran Raghuram\
-Who makes us go "Om nom nom nom"\
+Who makes us go “Om nom nom nom”\
 He led the drum line\
 And kept us in time\
 We’ll miss him so much when he’s gone_